Skip to main content

 Time

 The good news is with regular maintenance, your home value will likely increase over the long run.
-Data from the United States Census Bureau shows that the average price of houses sold at the beginning of 2010 was $275,300, whereas by the third quarter of 2019 prices averaged $380,300.
-The average home sold for more than $100,000 more than its purchase price within the decade.
+Data from the United States Census Bureau shows that the average price of houses sold at the beginning of 2010 was $275,300, whereas by the first quarter of 2024 prices averaged $513,100.
+The average home sold for more than $200,000 more than its purchase price within the decade.

 Even when taking the 2008 housing market crash into account, most homeowners saw those home values rebound beyond pre-recession levels (with the exception of a few states).
 The following graph from DQYDJ.com illustrates how median home prices have grown since 1953.